ramSeraph/opendata/docs/maps/SOI/notes.md

         * use the line intersections from the lines located in each of the cropped corners.. these become the map corner points
         * use the cordinates of the above corner points and geospatial coordinates from the index file to georeference the image
         * some of the sheets were not exactly squares or covered more than on sheet index, these were handled slightly differently
-            * for the list of these sheets look at (known problems)[https://github.com/ramSeraph/opendata/blob/master/maps/SOI/known_problems.py]
+            * for the list of these sheets look at [known problems](https://github.com/ramSeraph/opendata/blob/master/maps/SOI/known_problems.py)
-            * above link has the list of bad files which couldnt be used
+            * above link has the list of bad files which couldn't be used

 * Tiling
     * tiles from zoom level 2-15 were created
     * a modified version of `gdal2tiles.py` from `gdal` main branch was used to tile the sheets into a TMS tile map